-- Non-compliance with health related guidelines. - Cross-connection of sewer, wastewater, recycled water and potable water pipes. - Use of water not authorized under the licence (e.g. accidental ingestion of recycled water only authorized for irrigation uses). - Interruption of service to customers. - Failure of treatment system. - Sewer overflows (at sewage treatment plant and in the reticulation system, with potential to affect public health). - Consumer complaints of illness potentially associated with the water supplied. - Prolonged power outage (if this affects quality of water). - Extreme weather events (e.g. flash flooding, cyclone affecting treatment and reticulation capabilities). - Natural disaster (eg, fire, earthquakes, lightning damage to electrical equipment). - Serious Operational error or strike action. - Other events that could affect water quality.
+- Non-compliance with health related guidelines. - Cross-connection of sewer, wastewater, recycled water and potable water pipes. - Use of water not authorized under the licence (e.g. accidental ingestion of recycled water only authorized for irrigation uses). - Interruption of service to customers. - Failure of treatment system.
+Covers any system failure that allows, or has the potential to allow water that has not been treated in accordance with the CCP's outlined in the WQP to enter the treated water storage tanks.
+Such failures include turbidity, transmissivity, UV dose and free chlorine measurements.
+Failures of storage tank or pump systems that impact the ability of the plant to adequately contain and treat the incoming wastewater volumes. - Sewer overflows (at sewage treatment plant and in the reticulation system, with potential to affect public health). - Consumer complaints of illness potentially associated with the water supplied. - Prolonged power outage (if this affects quality of water). - Extreme weather events (e.g. flash flooding, cyclone affecting treatment and reticulation capabilities). - Natural disaster (eg, fire, earthquakes, lightning damage to electrical equipment). - Serious Operational error or strike action. - Other events that could affect water quality.